-I used to have a job working with the medical director of a health plan where I prepared clinical documents for people who were appealing their previously denied claims.
+I once worked with a medical director of a health plan and prepared clinical documents for people who were appealing their denied claims.

 I also had the responsibility of calling the people to tell them whether their appeal was approved or denied.

-Um, that was not always a fun job!
+To be honest, that was not always a fun job.

-But I was able to speak directly to the people who had appealed, so I heard them explain what their understanding (or misunderstanding) was initially.
+But I was able to speak directly to the people who had appealed, so I heard them explain what their initial understanding (or misunderstanding) was.

 This experience helped me see the most common places where misunderstandings, misuses, and mistakes interfered with getting the most value from health insurance.